smzm/MyDotFiles/readme.md

 python dotfile_installation.py
 ```

+> After running `dotfile_installation.py` if you don't have needed packages script install it automatically but you will encounter with an `NameError` about `inquirer` package. to resolve the issue run script again with `python dotfile_installation.py`.

 - ### 6.
 Setting ArchLinux as default WSL
 Just run `wsl --set-default Arch` in windows command shell.